jeromecoupe/sassgrids/readme.md

 ## Trent Walton

 The concept of [content choreography](http://trentwalton.com/2011/07/14/content-choreography/) is important with RWD projects.
-The demo inlcudes a small example in the footer, with the first "column" beeing above the five others at large screen sizes.
+The demo inlcudes a small example in the footer, with the first module beeing above the five others at large screen sizes.